DavidVujic/python-polylith/README.md

 ## What's Polylith?
 From the [official docs](https://polylith.gitbook.io/polylith/):

-"...
+>...
 Polylith is a software architecture that applies functional thinking at the system scale.
-It helps us build simple, maintainable, testable, and scalable backend systems. ..."
+It helps us build simple, maintainable, testable, and scalable backend systems. ...

-Polylith is an architecture (with tooling support) originally built for Clojure.

-__The code in this repo brings Polylith to Python!__
+Polylith is an architecture (with tooling support) originally built for Clojure. __The code in this repo brings Polylith to Python!__

-### A monorepo architecture
+### An Architecture well suited for Monorepos
 Polylith is using a components-first architecture.
 Similar to LEGO, components are building blocks.
 A component can be shared across apps, tools, libraries, serverless functions and services.

 ## Polylith for Python?
 This repo contains a [Poetry plugin](https://pypi.org/project/poetry-polylith-plugin), that will add Polylith specific tooling support to Poetry.
 Have a look in the [Poetry Polylith Plugin project folder](projects/poetry_polylith_plugin/README.md) with details about the Poetry plugin.

 ### Differences between the Clojure & Python implementations
-First, the code here contains the very basic features (so far).
-Functionality will be added, step by step.

 In the [official docs](https://polylith.gitbook.io/polylith/) - and in the `components` section in particular, there is a `interface.clj` file, used to separate an API from the implementation of a component.

 The Python implementation uses the `__init__.py` to accomplish that.
 In the Python implementation, the `pyproject.toml` is used to define bases and components.
 In particular, the `packages` property is used for that.

 This is an example of the top level `pyproject.toml` used during __development__.

-(using the `loose` theme)
 ``` shell
  packages = [
     {include = "development"},